-< Low limit The HART alert will activate when the totalizer value falls below the low limit set point.
+< Low limit The HART alert will activate when the totalizer value falls below the low limit limit and low limit set points.

-In range The HART alert will activate when the totalizer value is between the high limit and low limit set points.
+In range The HART alert will activate when the totalizer value is between the high set point or falls below the low limit set point.

-Out of range The HART alert will activate when the totalizer value exceeds the high limit set point or falls below the low limit set point.
+Out of range The HART alert will activate when the totalizer value exceeds the high limit